 Once You Have Set Your Snake Plant Down In Its New Pot, Begin Adding Soil Beneath The Root Ball Until It Is Sitting.

-The best time of the year to repot your snake plant is once the final winter frosts have thawed or very early in spring.
+time of the year to repot your snake plant is once the final winter frosts have thawed or very early in spring.
 At this point, light is increasing, and snake plant growth is about to take off.
 As your adding new soil around your plant, make sure to pack it in tight to get rid of any air pockets.

 Fill The Soil Up Until There Is An Inch Of Soil Away From The Top Of The Pot.